stephenmdw/AA-Javascript-Project/README.md

         - After pressing start, the player will be greeted with a small tutorial page explaining the controls.

-        - To shoot the basketball, the player will click and drag their cursor back, changing the speed and trajectory of the ball depending on the length of the drag back, and the angle their mouse is positioned relativ to the ball.
+        - To shoot the basketball, the player will click and drag their cursor back, changing the speed and trajectory of the ball depending on the length of the drag back, and the angle their mouse is positioned relative to the ball.

         - A score function will be incremented every time a ball is passed through the hoop.